jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm103.md

 #### v.11
 >For as high as the heavens are above the earth, so great is his love for those who fear him;

+#### v.12
+>as far as the east is from the west, so far has he removed our transgressions from us.

 #### v.13
 >As a father has compassion on his children, so the LORD has compassion on those who fear him;